PRTG/QoSReflect/README.md

 qosreflect.py --port 50000 --host All

 Additional parameters are optional.
-You can still use a config file, then please use paramter --conf to provide the path.
+You can still use a config file, then please use parameter --conf to provide the path.

 When "host" is set to "All" the script will try to bind to every available interface.
 Change to IP of an interface to make the script bind to a special interface.